-7. Install the bulb holder cover, and then connect the headlight coupler.
+- 8. Install the bulb holder cover, and then connect the headlight coupler. - 9.
+Install the headlight access panel and the top cover.

 Keep oil and your hands away from the glass part of the bulb or its life and illumination will be affected.
 If the glass is oil stained, thoroughly clean it with a cloth moistened with alcohol or lacquer thinner.